MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

     1. Data engineers and data scientists use [notebooks](/fabric/real-time-intelligence/notebooks) to store and share their analysis processes.
 With notebooks, engineers can use Azure Spark and [manage the notebook code](/fabric/data-engineering/notebook-source-control-deployment) with Git to run analytics.
 Use [Copilot for Data Science and Data Engineering](/fabric/get-started/copilot-notebooks-overview) to support your workflow with contextual code suggestions.

-1. R&D engineers and data scientists can use Power BI with dynamic query or real-time analytics dashboards to create visualizations to share with business users.
+1. R&D engineers and data scientists can use Power BI with dynamic queries or real-time analytics dashboards to create visualizations to share with business users.
 These visualizations invoke user-defined functions for ease of maintenance.

 1. Engineers can also connect more tools to Microsoft Fabric.
 For instance, it's possible to connect Azure managed Grafana to Eventhouse, or to create a web application that queries Eventhouse directly.